Skip to main content

 Salary, dividends, or retained earnings — which gets you the bigger mortgage?

 If you're incorporated, how you pay yourself is a mortgage lever most accountants optimize purely for tax.
 Salary (T4) is the cleanest for lenders — it reads exactly like an employee's income.
-Dividends (T5) are accepted by most A-lenders over a two-year average, and several gross them up 25–30% to reflect their lower tax treatment, which can lift your qualifying income meaningfully.
+Dividends (T5) are accepted by most A-lenders over a two-year average; whether a given lender grosses them up, and by how much, sits in that lender's own underwriting policy and is not published, so we check your file against the actual policy rather than quoting a rule of thumb.
 Retained earnings left in the company are invisible to method-1 lenders but usable with the specialty lenders we work with.

 The trap: a tax-optimized structure that minimizes personal income can also minimize your mortgage.
 We model your qualifying income across salary-only, dividend-only, and a blended structure before you apply — and, where there's time, we'll flag changes to discuss with your accountant ahead of your next filing.

-The two-year rule — and how to qualify with less
+The two-year rule — and the documented ways to qualify with less

 Recently incorporated but doing the same work you did as an employee?
-That continuity matters to the right lender.
+That continuity is exactly what CMHC's "same line of work" language is for.
 We'll tell you in the first call which path your timeline actually supports.

 Add-backs: recovering the income your tax return hides

 Good accounting minimizes taxable income; mortgage qualifying wants the opposite.
-Add-backs bridge the two by adding legitimate non-cash and discretionary deductions back to your net.
+Add-backs bridge the two by adding legitimate non-cash and discretionary deductions back to your net — an approach CMHC explicitly contemplates as an alternative to the 15% gross-up1.
 The common ones: capital cost allowance (depreciation — non-cash, almost always added back), business-use-of-home, the personal-use portion of vehicle expenses, one-time or non-recurring costs, and certain amortization.

 Example: a contractor shows $48,000 net on line 150 but claimed $14,000 CCA, $6,000 home office, and $5,000 vehicle.
-The right lender qualifies closer to $70,000 — a ~46% lift that can mean a materially larger approval.
+The right lender qualifies closer to $70,000 — and note that a flat 15% gross-up on the same file would have produced only about $55,200, which is why the add-back route usually wins on a well-deducted return.
+How much any given file recovers is our own experience rather than a published statistic13.
 We read your statements line by line and pick the lender whose add-back policy is most generous to your specific deductions.

 FAQ